 The following benefits of using medical marijuana for insomnia were collected from news reports:

-- Somewhere between 50 to 70 million U.S. adults experience some form of sleep disorder, according to the American Sleep Association.
+- Somewhere between 50 to 70 million U.S. adults experience some form of sleep disorder, according to the National Library Of Medicine.

 - Nearly 30 percent of the population will experience insomnia some time during their lifetime.